 THIS POST MAY CONTAIN AFFILIATE LINKS

-We bought a house about 8 years ago that was built in the early 90's.
+We bought a house about 12 years ago that was built in the early 90's.
 It came complete with orange wood trim, popcorn ceiling, and carpet in the master bath?!?!

 This job is all about the supplies you use.
 Don't skimp on supplies just to save a few bucks.
 It will make this job 10 times easier if you use good supplies.
 I promise.

 Using your Wooster brush, paint 2 coats of primer on your trim.
 Follow the instructions on the can for dry and re-coating time.
 We found that 2 coats of primer really covered the wood trim best.
 Our trim had more orange undertones than dark undertones.
 You may need more or less depending on the stain of your trim.

 Depending on how old your home is, your trim may have started to separate from the wall.
-If this is the case, use white caulking to seal the trim up against the wall to create a seamless look.
+If this is the case, use white caulking to seal the trim up against the wall and create a seamless look.
 Don't be tempted to skip this step!
 It really does make your trim look amazing.

 Paint 2 coats of white paint.
 We use off- the shelf white paint in a satin or semi-gloss finish.
 We followed the instructions on the can for dry time and re-coating time.
 Again, we use our Wooster brush when painting.
 It gets amazing coverage.

 I don't typically use tape when I paint trim, but if you are painting a carpeted room try using a wide trowel instead of taping.
 Use it to draw the carpet away from the trim when you paint.
-We find that works MUCH better than tape.
+We find that works MUCH better than tape!